 Animation is the process of making the illusion of motion and change visually.
 In this area there will be interactive workshops throughout the day exploring stop motion, and character fundamentals.
 There will be an animation showreel and drop in sessions.

-Some of the country's leading production / curation / installation studios, including We Throw Switches, will be demonstrating their site specific interactive installation, as well as avant garde video games.
+Some of the country's leading production / curation / installation studios, including We Throw Switches and Biome Collective will be demonstrating their site specific interactive installations.
+Think you know video games?
+Come and explore new frontiers in games, digital art and technology.

 Showcasing our local network with interactive drop in sessions in coding, raspberry pi, makey makey and more.
 Explore the range of digital learning in Stirling’s schools and discover tech leaders of the future.